 The National Business Aviation Association (NBAA) applauded a procedural change designed to ease radiation screening done by U.S. Customs and Border Protection (CBP) agents for business aircraft flying into the U.S. Under the change, auxiliary power units (APUs) can stay on while radiation checks are done on aircraft entering the country, as long as the exhaust vents for those units are 8 ft. above the ground or higher, reports NBAA.
 The association credits cooperation with CBP officials ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NBAA Lauds CBP For Radiation Inspection Change".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NBAA Lauds CBP For Radiation Inspection Change".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.